Kansas Office of Veterans Services

 Home MenuFAQs

 No, KOVS is not part of the U.S. Department of Veterans Affairs.
-We are a State of Kansas office that assists former members of the U.S. Armed Forces and their dependents in numerous capacities.
+We are a State of Kansas agency dedicated to assisting former members of the U.S. Armed Forces and their dependents in a variety of ways.

-We provide services that complement those of the U.S. Department of Veterans Affairs.
-This includes the preparing of claims for and securing compensation, hospitalization, education, vocational training, and other benefits or privileges which Veterans may be qualified for under Federal or State Law, or regulation, by reason of their military service.
-Among our many facilities, we operate two state veterans homes, four state veterans cemeteries, and numerous Veterans Service Offices (VSO) around the state.
+Our services complement those provided by the U.S. Department of Veterans Affairs, including helping with the preparation of claims and securing benefits such as compensation, healthcare, education, vocational training, and other entitlements under federal or state law due to military service.
+Additionally, we operate two state Veterans homes, four state Veterans cemeteries, and numerous Veterans Service Offices across Kansas.

-The separate U.S. Department of Veterans Affairs (VA) was established as an independent agency by Executive Order 5398 on July 21, 1930.
-The VA is the second largest federal department and has over 312,000 employees.
-As advocates for Veterans and their families, the VA community is committed to providing the very best services with an attitude of caring and courtesy.
-VA comprises a Central Office (VACO), which is located in Washington, DC, and field facilities throughout the nation administered by its three major line organizations: the Veterans Health Administration (VHA), the Veterans Benefits Administration (VBA), and the National Cemetery Administration (NCA).
+The U.S. Department of Veterans Affairs (VA) is a separate federal agency, established by Executive Order 5398 on July 21, 1930.
+As the second-largest federal department, it employs over 312,000 people.
+The VA is dedicated to advocating for Veterans and their Families, providing services with care and respect.
+Its structure includes the Central Office (VACO) in Washington, DC, and regional facilities managed by three major divisions: the Veterans Health Administration (VHA), the Veterans Benefits Administration (VBA), and the National Cemetery Administration (NCA).

-The federal agency’s mission is to serve America’s Veterans and their families with dignity and compassion, and to be their principal advocate in ensuring that they receive medical care, benefits, social support, and lasting memorials promoting the health, welfare, and dignity of all Veterans in recognition of their service to this nation.
-Services and benefits are provided through a nationwide network of 151 medical centers, 820 community-based outpatient clinics, 300 Vet Centers, 56 regional offices, and 131 national cemeteries.
+The VA's mission is to serve America's Veterans and their Families with dignity, compassion, and advocacy, ensuring they receive medical care, benefits, social support, and lasting memorials.
+This is done through a nationwide network of 151 medical centers, 820 outpatient clinics, 300 Vet Centers, 56 regional offices, and 131 national cemeteries.

 MILITARY RECORDS